Lee Cheuk-yan: Background

 Lee's ancestral home is Chaoyang, Guangdong.
 Lee emigrated from Mainland China to Hong Kong in 1959.
 He graduated from the University of Hong Kong with a bachelor's degree in civil engineering in 1978.
-Since his university days, he has been a labour and pro-democracy activist.
+His labour activism began with his first job after graduation, when he came in contact with workers with occupational injuries and diseases.

 During the student-led Tiananmen Square protests of 1989, he collected donations from the Concert for Democracy in China in Hong Kong and travelled to Beijing to hand over the funds to student protesters in Tiananmen Square.
 He was detained by the authorities there and made to sign a confession letter before being allowed to return to Hong Kong.
 Since the events of 1989, Lee has remained a standing committee member of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China which promotes democratic reform in China.

 Legislative Councillor

 In 1995, Lee was elected unopposed in a by-election of the Legislative Council, replacing Lau Chin-shek, who had resigned.
-He has since been re-elected four times, continuously serving as a lawmaker, except for a brief period during 1997 and 1998, when the sovereignty of Hong Kong was transferred to the People's Republic of China, and the Legislative Council temporarily became a Provisional Legislative Council, composed of Beijing nominees.
+He was re-elected four times, continuously serving as a lawmaker, except for a brief period during 1997 and 1998, when the sovereignty of Hong Kong was transferred to the People's Republic of China, and the Legislative Council temporarily became a Provisional Legislative Council, composed of Beijing nominees.